 Decayed teeth that have been damaged by cavities or other oral health issues can be repaired with dental fillings.
 Depending on the location and extent of the damage, different materials can be used to create fillings, such as composite resin, gold alloys, metal amalgam, porcelain, and glass ionomer cement.
 If you think you may have a cavity, schedule an appointment to get it checked out as soon as possible.
 Early detection can prevent the decay from spreading and compromising your overall oral health.
 This can also keep you from needing more invasive procedures such as root canal therapy or extractions down the line.

 When a decayed tooth is too large for a dental filling but not big enough to require a crown, dental inlays can restore the extent of the damage.
 Dental onlays provide a similar function, however, they restore the chewing surface of a tooth.
 Both dental inlays and onlays can be made from gold, porcelain, composite resin, or another tooth-colored material to improve the look and function of your smile.

 Lab-made dental crowns are “caps” that cover damaged teeth down to the gum line.
 Using the highest-quality materials, a state-of-the-art dental lab will create a customized crown to restore your tooth decay.
-The dental process begins with your dentist trimming and shaping your damaged tooth so the new crown can firmly attach.
+The dental process begins with Dr. Viaccaro or Dr. Lo trimming and shaping your damaged tooth so the new crown can firmly attach.
 Then, your dentist will take impressions of your bite before sending it to the lab where your restoration will be crafted.